JosephRullo/Active-Directory-Security-Groups-and-Sharing-Access-Permissions/README.md

 <h2>Step 6.</h2>

-**Set Permissions for the “Domain Users” Group (continued).** <p> Finally perform the same steps for the NO_ACCESS folder, except this time type "Domain Admins" in the field
+**Set Sharing Permissions for the “Domain Users” Group (continued).** <p> Finally perform the same steps for the NO_ACCESS folder, except this time type "Domain Admins" in the field
 -> click Add -> Change the Permission Level to "Read/Write" -> Share.
 (By sharing this NO_ACCESS folder to the Domain Admins only, the Users will not have any access to it (either read or write).
 Let's leave the "ACCOUNTING" folder as is for now, we will set different permissions for that in the coming steps.
 <p>
 <p>